-Brown Crabs, 'Mesmerized' By Undersea Power Cables, Stay Frozen in Their Electromagnetic Field
+‘Mesmerized’ by Undersea Power Cables, Brown Crabs Stay Frozen in Electromagnetic Field

 Underwater power cables have a strange, mesmerizing effect on brown crabs.
 The electromagnetic field emitted by the cables attracts the crabs, making them freeze in their place — as if someone from the Harry Potter-universe cast the “Stupefy!” spell on them.

-Unfortunately, unlike the Potter spell, this one isn’t temporary.
-This attraction, and the subsequent frozen action on their part, spell doom for the survival of the species.
+Unfortunately, unlike the effect of the Potter-spell, this one isn’t temporary.
+This attraction, and the subsequent act of freezing on the part of the crabs, spells doom for the survival of the species.

 Published in the Journal of Marine Science and Engineering, a new study found that rising levels of electromagnetism led to cellular changes in the crabs’ blood cells.

 “We found that exposure to higher levels of electromagnetic field strength changed the number of blood cells in the crabs’ bodies.
-This could have a range of consequences, like making them more susceptible to bacterial infection,” co-author of the study, Kevin Scott, from the St. Abbs Marine Station in the U.K. where this experiment was conducted, said in a statement.
+This could have a range of consequences, like making them more susceptible to bacterial infection,” co-author of the study, Kevin Scott from the St. Abbs Marine Station in the U.K., where this experiment was conducted, said in a statement.

 Moreover, “the change in activity levels [as a result of staying put in one place] also leads to changes in sugar metabolism — they store more sugar and produce less lactate, just like humans,” says Alastair Lyndon, an associate professor at the center for marine biology and diversity at Heriot-Watt University in the U.K., who co-authored the study.